GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-source/index.md

 An **attribution source** is an ad-related event (a click or view), to which an ad tech can attach the following kinds of information:
   - Contextual reporting data, such as the ad creative ID, information about the campaign, or geography.
-  - A conversion destination, as in the site where you expect the user will convert.
+  - A conversion destination, as in the site where you expect the user to convert.

-By following the steps in this document, you can register sources—ad impressions or clicks—to which the browser will then attribute conversions.
+By following the steps in this document, you can register sources—ad impressions or clicks—to which the browser then attributes conversions.
 ## Registration methods

 To register attribution sources, use HTML elements or JavaScript calls: